CHARLESTON, SOUTH CAROLINA 4 DAYS.

 • Historical Weather Data.

-• During the month of April, October and November you are most likely to experience good weather with pleasant average temperatures that fall between 68°F to 77°F.
+• During the months of April, October, and November, you are most likely to experience good weather with pleasant average temperatures that fall between 68°F and 77°F.

-• Summer, from June to September, is the hottest season, with very humid conditions and temperatures of 85°F and higher..
+• Summer, from June to September, is the hottest season, with very humid conditions and temperatures of 85°F and higher.

 • The coolest season/winter is December through February.